 Key Deliverable Documents

-Evaluation Report.
-A comprehensive review and evaluation of your insurance policies based on your operational activities.
+Insurance Evaluation Report.
+A comprehensive review and evaluation of your insurance policy coverage based on the role that your IT solutions play in your operational activities, revenue flows, and processing/maintaining customer and employee individual information.

 Risk and Coverage Rating Matrix Tool.
 The Risk and Coverage Rating Matrix rates all your insurance policies relative to your operational activities (abbreviated sample below).
 This service highlights areas where your organization can obtain coverage improvements.
-The Risk and Coverage Rating Matrix is a tool to advance your organization’s understanding of cybersecurity insurance and what you are protected against.
+The Risk and Coverage Rating Matrix is a tool to advance your organization’s understanding of cybersecurity insurance and other policy coverage, and what you are protected against.

 |Category||Loss Items||Property||General Liability||Kidnap & Ransom||Errors & Omissions||Crime||Cyber|